 Roving is the thick wool or fiber that yarn spinners use to create the many different types of beautiful yarn that crocheters use.
 You can buy roving in yarn stores and at fiber festivals.
 And if you want to, you can crochet with it just the way that it is.
-Here you'll find tips, info and links to several roving crochet patterns.
+Here you'll find tips, information, and links to several roving crochet patterns.

-Roving is really thick, so it's best used for chunky crochet projects.
+Roving is thick, so it's best used for chunky crochet projects.
 Projects that you want to be plush are perfect projects for roving crochet.
 Crochet with roving when you're making warm winter clothing and accessories and cozy items for the home like blankets and pillows.
 Expression Fiber Arts has a free roving rug crochet pattern made with beautiful merino wool roving.

-Roving is for Large Hooks ... or Finger Crochet
+Large Hooks or Finger Crochet

 Roving is chunky so you'll want to use large crochet hooks when working with roving.
 The roving itself will vary greatly in terms of size, so there is a range of hook sizes you can use; sometimes a J or K will work and sometimes you'll want to go as large as an S, for example.
-Some people, myself included, find that it's difficult to work with these larger, clumsier crochet hooks.
+Some people find that it's difficult to work with these larger, clumsier crochet hooks.
 In that case, you might want to consider trying finger crochet.
 Finger crochet is also great with roving because roving tends to be soft and comfy on the hands!

-Roving is Ideal when Gauge Doesn't Matter
+Gauge Doesn't Matter

-Thick Roving Can Be Made Thinner
+It Can Be Made Thinner

-Spiral Roving When Working in the Round
+Working in the Round

 In the aforementioned roving crochet rug pattern by Expression Fiber Arts, the designer mentions that she is crocheting in a spiral, not joining her rounds as she goes and that this is because of the bulkiness of the roving.
 Note that this generally is only true if you're crocheting single-crochet in the round with your roving.

-Crocheted Roving Looks Like a Braid
+It Looks Like a Braid

-Roving is Fun for Dyeing
+It's Fun for Dyeing

-If you want to try your hand at dyeing yarn on your own, using dyes, Kool-aid or natural organic materials like tea, then roving is great for that.
+If you want to try your hand at dyeing yarn on your own, using dyes, Kool-Aid or natural organic materials like tea, then roving is great for that.
 It's fun to play with and you get the hands-on experience of what different dyes will do, easily seeing it in the thickness of the roving.
 Plus it's generally easier to source un-dyed roving than un-dyed yarn.